Teaching during your doctoral studies

 Find out more about the value of teaching experience as a doctoral student, how to get involved and what support is available.

-Undertaking teaching during your doctoral studies is a great way to develop a variety of transferable skills that are highly valued by employers inside and beyond academia, including:
+Undertaking teaching during your doctoral studies is a great way to develop a variety of transferable skills that are highly valued by employers inside and beyond academia.
+Project management, communication, coaching and problem solving are just some of the skills you will use every time you lead a class.

 Teaching as a postgraduate can be hugely rewarding.
 In addition to giving you a platform to share your passion and expertise, it can give you the opportunity to make a difference to those you teach, helping them to succeed in their degree.
 It is also a great chance to develop a range of transferable skills and valuable experience which can help in future career paths, inside or beyond academia.